RaySxySun/notes/doc/en.md

 - built from the ground up
   - Is there another storage technology that you could use that was built from the ground up to scale?

+---

+- a hair’s breadth: 一个非常小的距离
+  - Last year, China's most prosperous province missed its 7 percent growth target by a hair's breadth, expanding by 6.8 percent, as it struggled to reduce it reliance on low-end manufacturing and exports.